esendex/jquery.esendex.sms/README.md

 Customize the appearance of links
 ---------------------------------
-The plugin converts the element it is applied on to a hyperlink pointing to Echo.
+The plugin converts the element it is applied on to a hyperlink.
 You can alter the CSS class used to display the link by setting the cssClass option when attaching the plugin e.g.

 **$(".sms").esendexSms({ cssClass: 'myHyperlinkStyle' });**